-Directors are elected by a plurality of the votes of the holders of shares present in person or virtually or represented by proxy and entitled to vote on the election of directors.
+Directors are elected by a plurality of the votes of the shares present in person, by remote communication, if applicable, or represented by proxy and entitled to vote on the election of directors.
 Accordingly, the nominees receiving the highest number of affirmative votes will be elected.
 Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the nominees named below.
 If any of the nominees become unavailable for election as a result of an unexpected occurrence, the Board of Directors may designate a substitute nominee, in which event the persons named in the enclosed proxy will vote for the election of such substitute nominee, unless the Board of Directors chooses to reduce the number of directors serving on the Board of Directors.
-Messrs.
-Burns and Mead and Ms. Garinois-Melenikiotou have each consented to being named as nominees in this Proxy Statement and have agreed to serve if elected.
-We have no reason to believe that Messrs.
-Burns or Mead or Ms. Garinois-Melenikiotou will be unable to serve if elected.
+Mr. French and Ms. Sullivan have each consented to being named as nominees in this Proxy Statement and have agreed to serve if elected.
+We have no reason to believe that Mr. French or Ms. Sullivan will be unable to serve if elected.

-The following is a brief biography of the Class III director nominees standing for election at the Annual Meeting and each of our Class I and Class II directors continuing to serve on the Board of Directors, including their respective ages, as of April 4, 2023.
+The following is a brief biography of the Class I director nominees standing for election at the Annual Meeting and each of our Class II and Class III directors continuing to serve on the Board of Directors, including their respective ages, as of April 5, 2024.
 Each biography includes information regarding the specific experience, qualifications, attributes or skills that led the Nominating and Corporate Governance Committee and the Board of Directors to determine that the applicable nominee, and each current director, should serve as a member of the Board of Directors.

-Class III Director Nominees for Election for a Three-year Term Expiring at the 2026 Annual Meeting of Stockholders
+Class I Director Nominees for Election for a Three-year Term Expiring at the 2027 Annual Meeting of Stockholders